dannyb195/Article-Ideas/your-first-theme-articles/your-first-theme-2.md

 Now refresh your site and you should see all the titles of your first 10 posts now being displayed as `<h2>` headings.

+This is a good place to stop for now.
+In our next post we will add some of our posts content as well as add to the html structure so we can get some basic styles in place.